Remote SFTP Server

 - Enter the IP Address and Port you obtained earlier.

-- Select the host key you created earlier from the Credentials Name dropdown
+- Select the Public Key you created earlier from the Credentials Name (Host Key) dropdown.

 - Optionally select ciphers and other algorithms, or use the default, using the table below as a guide.